 Following the endorsement of the Written Commitment by Bosnia and Herzegovina in 2015, and in line with the Council conclusions of 15 December 2014, the necessary conditions were met for the SAA to enter into force on 1 June 2015.
-The SAA replaced the Interim Agreement on trade and trade related matters in force since 1 July 2008.
+The SAA replaced the Interim Agreement on trade and trade related matters, which had been in force since 1 July 2008.

-The authorities of Bosnia and Herzegovina are expected to start implementation of the Reform Agenda agreed in 2015 in order to submit a credible application for membership of the EU.
+The authorities of Bosnia and Herzegovina are expected to start implementation of the Reform Agenda agreed in 2015.
+On 15 February 2016, Bosnia and Herzegovina submitted its application for EU membership.